MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex05_Insider_Risk.md

 In this task, you will customize the Insider risk management settings in the Microsoft Purview portal.
 This will allow Joni Sherman to effectively manage potential insider risks within the organization and ensure the security of sensitive information.

-1. In **Microsoft Edge**, navigate to **https://purview.microsoft.com** and log into the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. In **Microsoft Edge**, navigate to **https://purview.microsoft.com** and sign in to the Microsoft Purview portal as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

 1. Select **Settings** from the left navigation bar.